natgo/wt-wiki-scraper/wikitext-transpiled/ground/Freccia.md

 {{Specs-Tank-Weapon|2}}
 <!-- ''Give the reader information about the characteristics of the main gun.
 Assess its effectiveness in a battle based on the reloading speed, ballistics and the power of shells.
 Do not forget about the flexibility of the fire, that is how quickly the cannon can be aimed at the target, open fire on it and aim at another enemy.
 Add a link to the main article on the gun: <code><nowiki>{{main|Name of the weapon}}</nowiki></code>.
 Describe in general terms the ammunition available for the main gun.
 Give advice on how to use them and how to fill the ammunition storage.'' -->
 {{main|Oerlikon KBA B02 (25 mm)}}

+The main cannon is identical to the one on car's prototype, meaning it will be rather easy to target and disable tanks, though this time around cars back is elevated a bit higher, blocking more of the gun depression than before.

+Even medium tanks will have to keep in mind that Freccia has APFSDS and can send them back to spawn all the same.
+APDS is slightly less effective against modern MBT, but it still can be used as a backup belt to deal crippling damage, should the target be immune to the gun.

+There is a new feature in the turret - from sniper seat gunner can activate IRST to allow the tank to lock onto aircraft, just like with the SIDAM, making the HE belt more useful.
+The feature doesn't provide correct aim assist if hybrid ammunition belt is used (as aim for the  belt will only be displayed for the first shell, which has a different velocity from the rest), but is otherwise excellent and doesn't trigger alarm for helicopters like the laser rangefinder might.

 {| class="wikitable" style="text-align:center" width="100%"
 |-